OWASP/owasp-mastg/tests-beta/ios/MASVS-STORAGE/MASTG-TEST-0215.md

 ## Overview

+This test verifies whether your app correctly instructs the system to exclude sensitive files from backups.

-iOS provides the [`isExcludedFromBackup`](https://developer.apple.com/documentation/foundation/urlresourcevalues/1780002-isexcludedfrombackup) API to guide the system not to back up a given file.
-However, this API [does not guarantee that a file will be excluded](https://developer.apple.com/documentation/foundation/optimizing_your_app_s_data_for_icloud_backup/#3928527):
+Files in the `/tmp` and `/Library/Caches` subdirectories of the app container are excluded from iCloud Backups.
+For files and directories in any other locations within the app container, iOS provides the [`isExcludedFromBackup`](https://developer.apple.com/documentation/foundation/urlresourcevalues/1780002-isexcludedfrombackup) API to guide the system not to back up a given file or directory.
+However, this API [does not guarantee guarantee the actual exclusion](https://developer.apple.com/documentation/foundation/optimizing_your_app_s_data_for_icloud_backup/#3928527):

-> "The `isExcludedFromBackup` resource value exists only to provide guidance to the system about which files and directories it can exclude; it’s not a mechanism to guarantee those items never appear in a backup or on a restored device."
+> "The `isExcludedFromBackup` resource value exists only to provide guidance to the system about which files and directories it can exclude; it's not a mechanism to guarantee those items never appear in a backup or on a restored device."

 Therefore, the only way to properly protect your files from a backup is to encrypt them.